CosmosContracts/old-website/README.md

 **title**: This is the name of your project

 **text**: This is the description of your project

-**featured**: This should be set to false unless coordinated with the team to be featured on the website

 **category**: This is the type of your project.
 Choose between `Dapp`, `Contract`, `Tool`, `Project`, `NFT`, or `Soon` (if your project is coming soon and not launched yet)